Comparison

 • ✅ You prefer native Mac software over browser extensions

 Curflow was built for Mac professionals who spend their day across multiple apps — not just in a browser.
+If you switched to Mac and missed mouse gestures, Curflow fills that gap system-wide.

 Pricing comparison